 The Blue Ridge Parkway releases a free seasonal travel planner.
 These useful books can be picked up at any visitor center, and many grocery stores have them in the free publishing racks at the store entrance.

-However, if you plan on doing hiking, you’ll need something with more detail.
+However, if you plan on lots of hiking, you’ll need something with more detail.
 We have the larger Falcon Guides Hiking the Blue Ridge Parkway: The Ultimate Travel Guide and the smaller pocket size Best Easy Day Hikes Blue Ridge Parkway.
+We find them invaluable.